Ansible Tower

 Dynamic Inventory

-When you have a dynamic inventory, such as one on AWS with an EC2 group, this will populate several different variables directly from AWS.
+When you have a dynamic inventory, such as one on AWS with an EC2 group, it populates several different variables directly from AWS.
 This allows you to keep current on any insurance you have launched on AWS.
 A prime example is using a dynamic Inventory Plugin to gather inventory information from a cloud provider or hypervisor.
 Ansible Red Hat has built-in dynamic Inventory support, so you don’t need to edit configuration files or install additional Python modules.

 Smart Inventory